andrewagrahamhodges/man_ads_java_less_client/README.md

 * Remember Session Credentials
 * Easy to use

-## Acknowledgements
+## Desktop Integration Feature

-This version of MAN ADS Client does not support Desktop Integration Feature, Only MAN ADS Java Client Supports Desktop Integration Feature (Microsoft Windows and Linux Only)
+This version of MAN ADS Client is not compatible with the "Desktop Integration" feature, only the Java client version supports that feature (only in Microsoft Windows and Linux)

 ## Supported Platforms